Thoxy67/usbooty/docs/troubleshooting.md

 Restart the polkit daemon (`systemctl restart polkit`) or log out and back in.

+## The QEMU boot test does not appear in the Device menu

+The **Verify boot device (QEMU)** entry is shown only when `qemu-system-x86_64` is installed and `/dev/kvm` exists (KVM acceleration available).
+Install `qemu-full` (Arch) or `qemu-system-x86` (Debian/Ubuntu).
+Inside the dialog:

+* The UEFI firmware options need OVMF (`edk2-ovmf` / `ovmf`); the Secure Boot variant additionally needs the `.secboot` OVMF build.
+* The virtual TPM 2.0 (needed by Windows 11 OOBE) needs `swtpm`.

+Launching a boot test asks for your password once (pkexec): reading a raw block device needs root.
+In snapshot mode (the default) the device itself is never modified; all guest writes go to a throwaway overlay.

+If QEMU exits immediately, the reason lands in the activity log.
+The two common ones: the device is held by another process (close any other QEMU window using it), and a guest-audio backend failure (try unchecking Guest audio).

 ## The Windows titlebar icon is the generic Wayland one

 Wayland compositors look up the window icon from an installed